ewilliams0305/WebLogger/README.md

 ```csharp
 logger.DiscoverProvidedCommands();
 ```
-There is even an extension method in the Crestron implmentation to discover the provided Crestron commands
+There is even an extension method in the Crestron implementation to discover the provided Crestron commands
 ```csharp
 logger.DiscoverCrestronCommands();
 ```
-An extension method to register a collection of commands has also been provided
+An extension method to register a collection of commands has also been provided.
 ```csharp

 var logger = WebLoggerFactory.CreateWebLogger();